-So just to, in a kind of a meadow way, zoom in and enhance on one of the points that you just touched on.
+So just to, in a kind of a metta way, zoom in and enhance on one of the points that you just touched on.
 You make an interesting analogy here in this piece to the ship of Theseus and Greek mythology and how you're changing the parts of something.
 And until you you're forcing the question of whether or not that thing is actually the same thing anymore, and you say, this is what's going on.
 And it has been going on in the sciences and elsewhere in the piece, you talk about high throughput, big data research, and, you know, the use of things not limited to, but including deep neural networks, machine learning, generative adversarial networks, et cetera, as adjuncts to social science.

 Michael Garfield (11m 32s):

 And that, that really like this, this paper comes out of an acknowledgement that the way that science has performed is not in certain important ways, the way that it was performed.
 And I think a little bit of history on, on how that transformation has actually unfolded since the 1990s and the era of agent-based models and their prominence would be really interesting.